-Despite mid-Missouri's need, Columbia has seen the opening and closing of five LGBTQ bars, the most recent casualty being Yin Yang.
+In the last 10 years, Columbia has seen the opening and closing of five LGBTQ bars, the most recent casualty being Yin Yang.
 So when news of this most recent closure came, the seven LGBTQ mid-Missourians and friends knew that if they wanted a queer-run establishment to be long-lasting they needed to try something new.
 Their first question was where their startup funds would come from.

-They did the math and realized that between them, they had unconsciously been spending around $1,000 a month on entry costs, tips and drinks at drag shows.
+They did the math and realized that between them, each had unconsciously been spending around $1,000 a month on entry costs, tips and drinks at drag shows.
 Since the start of the pandemic, that money was no longer being used.
 Rather than pad their own savings accounts, the group pooled their money and used it to fund small virtual shows put on by their friends.

 “We don't want to have a location that costs us $5,000 a month, or else we won't be able to afford this more than one month,” Banks said.
-“We just built our dream list, and we worked backwards essentially.”
+“We just built our dream list, and we worked backward essentially.”

 "Because we don't have a physical location, we're able to be very nimble.
 We don't have financial pressure against us that makes us collapse,” Banks said.

 An orthodontics office may not seem like an obvious home for drag performers.
-However, the team, between the dynamic choreography and engaging performances, transforms the space, suspending the COVID-19 reality briefly for a night of fun and glamour.
+However, the team, between the dynamic choreography and engaging performances, transforms the space, briefly suspending the COVID-19 reality for a night of fun and glamour.

-“We're gonna go wherever people ask us to put on a show,” co-founder of Nclusion Plus, Anthony Plogger said.
+“We're gonna go wherever people ask us to put on a show,” co-founder of Nclusion Plus Anthony Plogger said.
 “If you've got 1,500 square feet, we'll put on the show for you.”

 The performers are encouraged to become members as well, and every member is encouraged to join a committee.
-This allows the members to have direct control over the decisions of the club, ensuring that it remains true to its purpose of being an inclusive space for everyone and fulfilling the community’s evolving needs.
+This allows the members to have direct control over the decisions of the club, ensuring that it remains an inclusive space that fulfills the community’s evolving needs.

 “Yin Yang did wonderful things, and they offered me so many shows, but a lot of times it was about the next biggest name we can get, and that’s not always me,” O’Hara said.
-“I felt like my talent was strong; Nclusion sees that and wants to do everything they can to show that with posters, t-shirts, stickers, slogans and memorabilia, and they even hosted a roast for me for my drag birthday, which I would have never gotten the opportunity to do elsewhere.”
+“I felt like my talent was strong; Nclusion sees that and wants to do everything they can to show that with posters, T-shirts, stickers, slogans and memorabilia, and they even hosted a roast for me for my drag birthday, which I would have never gotten the opportunity to do elsewhere.”

-"It's easy to get on stage and put on an outfit, but do you understand that you're supposed to track your tips and what happens when you are 1099 person versus an employee, and all those things that may not be told to them,” said Banks.
+"It's easy to get on stage and put on an outfit, but do you understand that you're supposed to track your tips and what happens when you are a 1099 person versus an employee, and all those things that may not be told to them,” Banks said.

 “It's inclusive to everyone and every type of performer," Steelheart said, "which I think speaks bounds on their characters that they are so open to just everyone.
-Nclusion is a place of love and acceptance and kindness and family; those are, I would say, their four key fundamentals.”
+Nclusion is a place of love and acceptance and kindness and family.
+Those are, I would say, their four key fundamentals.”